lclem/lia/src/part1/Semantics.lagda.md

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main property of substitution regards its interaction with the semantics as expressed as the following *substitution lemma*:
+The main property of substitution regards its interaction with the semantics.
+This is expressed by the following *substitution lemma*:

 ```
 substitution : ∀ φ p ξ ϱ →
   --------------------------------------------
   ⟦ φ F[ p ↦ ξ ] ⟧ ϱ ≡ ⟦ φ ⟧ ϱ [ p ↦ ⟦ ξ ⟧ ϱ ]
 ```

+Intuitively, the substitution lemma says that we can implement a syntactical substitution with a suitable update of the valuation.
+One could say that the substitution lemma shows a certain *commutation rule* between substitution and evaluation.

 !exercise(#exercise:substitution)(`substitution`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~